 The only way to effectively learn new words and use them properly is by learning them from context, or in other words, from real sources of information.
 NOT lists.

-The human mind can only effectively remember around 15 new words in a foreign language per day, so any more and you will not learn them properly and make mistakes.
-This method is the single most powerful way I know for learning vocabulary and lots of my students have been successful with it.
+The human mind can only effectively remember around 15 new words in a foreign language per day – any more, and you won’t learn them properly and make mistakes.

 Online Sources of Information